isomerpages/moe-zhenghuasec/_our-spotlight/NewZ/NewZ.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Our As part of Zhenghua Secondary School's celebration of Total Defence
+<p>Zhenghua Secondary School's Total Defence Day and Exercise SG Ready 2025
-Day (TDD) and Exercise SG Ready (ESR) 2025, students took part in a Water Disruption Simulation where they learnt the importance of water conservation and resilience.
-They also enjoyed a captivating interactive theatre performance of <em>The Redhill: A Singapore Folktale</em>, connecting them to Singapore’s cultural heritage and the 6 Pillars of Total Defence (Military, Civil, Economic, Social, Digital and Psychological Defence).</p>
+included a Water Disruption Simulation to teach water conservation and resilience, along with an interactive theatre performance of <em>The Redhill: A Singapore Folktale</em>.</p>
 <p><a href="/total-defence-celebration-2025/" rel="noopener nofollow" target="_blank">Read more</a>
 </p>
 </td>